wso2/docs-is/en/docs/administer/configuring-hazelcast.md

         hazelcast.enterprise.license.key=<key>
         ```

-## Why is it mandatory to enable Hazelcast when there are multiple nodes
+## Why Hazelcast is required for a clustered deployment

 Applications are scaled horizontally when good performance and reliability are critical.
 But here comes the problem
 with caching; the cache coherence problem.